-Of the 629 bony fish tissues sampled, 259 were non-target species collected for taxonomic studies, and 370 (345 Alfonsino and 25 Orange Roughy) were from target species collected for future population genetic studies.
-The tissue samples collected for population genetic studies include basic biological information (sex, length, maturity) recorded, and the location information (geographic location, depth, etc.) provided by the ship.
+Of the 629 bony fish tissue samples, 259 were from non-target species collected for taxonomic studies, and 370 (345 Alfonsino and 25 Orange Roughy) were from target species collected for future population genetic studies.
+The tissue samples collected for population genetic studies have basic information (sex, length, maturity) associated with them and include the location information (geographic location, depth, etc.) provided by the ship.